 This beauty is called a Paper Plain.
 Chances are, you’ve never heard of this cocktail before.
-This is a pandemic favorite of my husbands.
+This is a pandemic favorite of my husband.
 And It is not lost on me that this drink has “plane” in the title, something we haven’t been able to step foot on in some time.
 Life can be ironic sometimes.

 The Paper Plane Invention

 This lovely drink is actually a newbie to the cocktail scene.
 Invented in 2008 by Sam Ross, an award-winning bartender and the co-owner of Attaboy and Diamond Reef in New York City.
 This bourbon beauty is a modern variation on the Last Word, which is another favorite in our house.
-The Last Word is composed of equal parts gin, lime, maraschino liqueur and green Chartreuse.
+The Last Word is composed of equal parts gin, lime, maraschino liqueur, and green Chartreuse.

-Ross, in awe of the Last Words success, created this cocktail for the opening menu of The Violet Hour, in Chicago.
-The cocktail was so well received, he brought it with him when he went back to New York and served it at, (the now closed) Milk & Honey.
+Ross, in awe of the Last Words’ success, created this cocktail for the opening menu of The Violet Hour, in Chicago.
+The cocktail was so well received, he brought it with him when he went back to New York and served it at, (the now-closed) Milk & Honey.
 And the rest they say, is history.

-With it’s three equal parts, the Paper Plane is not difficult to make.
-But it’s creator emphasizes not to over mix it.
+With its three equal parts, the Paper Plane is not difficult to make.
+But its creator emphasizes not to over-mix it.
 The key with this cocktail is you want it cold, but not watery.
 While bourbon is very present in this modern cocktail, it is not by any means overwhelming, making the Paper Plane a great gateway drink for drinkers who are new to whiskey.